-The Bank is inspired by real-life events in the turbulent Estonian 90’s, following the collapse of Soviet Union.
-We follow the lives of Ülle (Evelin Võigemast) and Toomas (Sergo Vares) and their colleagues at Nordbank a successful investment bank, during the financial boom that reverberated in the newly liberated Estonia, based on the true story documenting the rise of Hansabank one of the most successful banks in the Baltics.
+The Bank is inspired by real-life events in the turbulent Estonian ’90s, following the collapse of the Soviet Union.
+We follow the lives of Ülle (Evelin Võigemast) and Toomas (Sergo Vares) and their colleagues at Nordbank a successful investment bank, during the financial boom that reverberated in the newly liberated Estonia, inspired by a true story based on the rise of one of the most successful banks in the Baltics.

 Success, however, comes at a price.
 When you are winning, you don’t see what you are losing.
 Their success makes them a lucrative target for a Swedish banking giant, making inroads to the new market.